vercel/modelfusion/docs/integration/model-provider/llamacpp.md

 ### Llamafile support

-[Llamafile](https://github.com/Mozilla-Ocho/llamafile) is a executable format for distributing LLMs.
+[Llamafile](https://github.com/Mozilla-Ocho/llamafile) is an executable format for distributing LLMs.
 The server llamafiles start a llama.cpp server with the model.
 You can call it from ModelFusion in the same way as a regular llama.cpp server.